leutloff/bergcms/README.md

   are at least libicu48, libicu44 and libicu38.
 - Launch CMake and point the source code the src directory and build the project.
-- Run the script make_zip.sh to build and put all the required files in a single ZIP file.
+- Run the script make_zip.sh.
+This will build all applications and put all the required files in a single ZIP file.
 - Install the content of the ZIP file on the Web Server.
 An outline of the Apache configuration is shown in doc/etc_apache2.